aalexlu/content/ACurrent/Sociolinguistics/5 Variation and Variables in Sociolinguistics.md

 **Orthography:** standardized writing system with rules for spelling, punctuation, and capitalization
 - cannot use English orthography to classify sounds in phonetics. ex: fish

+## Articulation of sounds
+- Consonants: produced with some obstruction in the vocal tract
+- Vowels: height (tongue), backness (tongue body), rounding (lips), tenseness
+	- monophthong: simple ("pure") vowel, only one vowel sound
+	- diphthong: sequence of two vowel sounds, more than one target

 ---